Roland29/aws-certification/saa-c03/S3/README.md

   - minimum storage duration charge is 90 days
 - Glacier flexible retrieval
 - Glacier deep archive
+  - retrieval within 12 hours (48h with bulk to reduce the cost)
 - The minimum storage duration is __30 days__ before you can transition objects
 ![transition](../../images/lifecycle-transitions-v2.png)